cvat-ai/cvat/site/content/en/docs/administration/advanced/analytics.md

 ## CVAT Analytics

-CVAT and its analytics module can be set up locally, as for self-hosted solution analytics are enabled by default.
+CVAT and its analytics module can be set up locally, for self-hosted solution analytics are enabled by default.

 > For detailed instructions for CVAT installation, see [Installation Guide](https://opencv.github.io/cvat/docs/administration/basics/installation/)